This statement explains how and why the Council processes personal data – personal information - about its employees.

 During the course of your employment we will collect a range of personal information about you.
-We use that information to manage the employment relationship between you and the Council, to ensure that we meet our contractual obligations and to enable us to meet our wider legal duties as an employer and to protect the public interest.
+We use that information to manage the employment relationship between you and the Council, to ensure that we meet our contractual obligations, and to enable us to meet our wider legal duties as an employer and to protect the public interest.

 - identifier and contact information - your date of birth and National Insurance number, address, email address and telephone number, emergency contacts, - to communicate with you and any emergency contact given by you.